Dog Walking Safety Tips

 Another concern may be the walker.

 My dog is a super friendly American Staffordshire Terrier, the smaller of the pit bull breeds.
-I was walking him when I met a woman walking another Amstaff she was fostering.
+I met a woman walking another Amstaff she was fostering.
 She told me that her dog wasn’t good with other dogs.
 So I walked away from her not noticing that she was ONLY standing in front of her dog and not having a tight leash.

 The dog used the slack in the leash to run around her and sink his teeth into my dog’s shoulder.
 Oh boy!
 I’m freaking out and yelling, the woman is freaking out and screaming.
 I was punching the dog in the head.
 The woman was hitting him with her umbrella.